SAP/openui5-docs/docs/Step_17_Fragment_Callbacks_354f98e.md

 </core:FragmentDefinition>
 ```

 In the fragment definition, we add a button to the `beginButton` aggregation of the dialog.
-The press handler is referring to an event handler called `.onCloseDialog`, and since we passed in the reference to the `HelloPanel` controller, the method will be invoked there when the button is pressed.
+The press handler refers to an event handler called `.onCloseDialog`.
+By using the `loadFragment` function to create the fragment content, the method will be invoked there when the button is pressed.
 The dialog has an aggregation named `beginButton` as well as `endButton`.
 Placing buttons in both of these aggregations makes sure that the `beginButton` is placed before the `endButton` on the UI.
 What `before` means, however, depends on the text direction of the current language.
 We therefore use the terms `begin` and `end` as a synonym to “left” and “right".
 In languages with left-to-right direction, the `beginButton` will be rendered left, the `endButton` on the right side of the dialog footer; in right-to-left mode for specific languages the order is switched.

 ***